Biloxi people: History

 While little is known of Biloxi funeral practices among commoners, the bodies of deceased ąyaaxi were dried in fire and smoke.
 The preserved bodies were placed in an upright position on red poles stuck into the ground around the central interior of a temple.
 The deceased would be set up on a platform near the front entrance of the temple.
 Food would be "offered" daily by visitors (De Montigny 1753: 240).

-The American ethnologist James Owen Dorsey, a specialist in Siouan peoples, visited the Biloxi in Louisiana in 1892 and 1893.
+The American ethnologist James Owen Dorsey visited the Biloxi in Louisiana in 1892 and 1893.
 According to the data he compiled, which was published in the 1912 dictionary, in traditional Biloxi culture prior to the arrival of Europeans, men wore breechcloth or breechclout, usually made of deerskin which was "passed between the legs and tucked up under a belt before and behind, with considerable to spare at either end" (Swanton 1985: 681).
 Belts were made of skin or of beaded cord.
 "Men covered the upper parts of their bodies with a garment or garments made of the skins of various animals, such as the bear, deer (particularly the male deer), panther, wildcat, beaver, otter, raccoon, squirrel, and bison.
 Some of these were made long, were used particularly by old people, and were intended for winter wear" (ibid.).
 As in other tribes, the women processed and sewed animal skins to create such clothing, as well as moccasins and leggings.
 Leggings were worn during cold weather or to protect the legs from underbrush.
 The lower portions of leggings were tucked under the rims of moccasins and the upper ends were usually fastened to the belt by means of straps (ibid.: 682).
 The Biloxi made tools and utensils from bison and deer horn, and wore ornaments of cut and polished seashells.
 Some Biloxi had traditional facial tattoos and wore nose- and/or earrings (Dorsey & Swanton 1912).